 Miners, John (Flinders University, Bedford park, Australia)

 Several drugs are known to form both glucuronide and glucoside conjugates in vivo.
 Morphine forms 3- and 6-glucuronides and the 3-glucoside, while mycophenolic acid (MPA) primarily forms a phenolic glucuronide and glucoside.
 This study aimed to characterise the comparative kinetics of morphine and MPA conjugation with glucuronic acid and glucose..
-The access to the whole abstract and the presentation file is available to FIP members and to congress participants of that specific congress.
+The access to the whole abstract and if available the presentation file is available to FIP members and to congress participants of that specific congress.